 To the Wichita community, Dennis Rader was a church president and a Boy Scouts leader.
-However, he is better known as the BTK Killer, murdered 10 people over the course of 17 years.
-The sadistic family man would stalk women, break into their homes, and brutally assault them.
-His usual M.O. was binding his victims, torturing them, and eventually killing them by suffocation or strangulation.
+However, he is better known as the "BTK Killer," the man responsible for taking 10 lives over the course of 17 years - from 1974 to 1991.
+The sadistic family man would stalk women, break into their homes, and attack them.
+His usual M.O. was binding his victims, torturing them, and eventually asphyxiating them.

-Bound and Wearing a Woman Mask
+Bound And Wearing A Woman Mask

 Rader enjoyed dressing up as his victims in peril.
-In this particular image, Rader is wearing a blond wig and mask, with his hands tied behind his back.
+In this particular image, Rader is wearing a blond wig and painted mask, with his hands tied behind his back.
 BTK reportedly took this photo in 1991, after he took the life of 62-year-old Dolores Davis.

-A Bound Doll Representing One of His Victims
+A Bound Doll Representing One Of His Victims